 From securing e-commerce transactions to encrypting data sent via email and verifying software packages, Public Key Infrastructure (PKI) and encryption are essential to secure online communications.
 But what exactly is PKI, how does it work, and what role does it play in encryption and internet security as a whole?

 The internet is an inherently insecure and dangerous place and PKI is the intricate ecosystem the internet relies on for security.
 It’s what allows us to make purchases and submit sensitive personal information safely and securely online.

 At its core, PKI is the combination of processes and technologies (and their governing policies) that work in the background to secure online communications.
 You use PKI every day when you:

-But what exactly does public key infrastructure help you do?
-In a nutshell, PKI is what allows you to:
+But what exactly does Public Key Infrastructure help you do?
+In a nutshell, PKI allows you to:

-- protect the data you store or transmit online.
+Protect the data you store or transmit online.
 This is done using encryption.
-If you don’t encrypt your data (or the channels it transmits through) when sending data online, then your data travels in cleartext format that anyone who knows how can intercept and read.
+If you don’t encrypt your data (or the channels it transmits through) when sending data online, then it travels in cleartext format that anyone who knows how can intercept and read.

 The 5 Key Elements That Make PKI Work